alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

 In the end I had to use Go 1.6 to get acceptable performance, so this issue was solved.
+But I was already using a different package and stuck with it.

 ### Radix